alirezaabbaszadeh/RL-lookback-LeadLag-signature/reports/README.md

 # Reports

 The active reports directory is intentionally empty.
-Previously generated campaign materials from 2025 now live under `archive/2025-10-17-research-report/reports/`.
+Previously generated campaign materials from 2025 are attached to the `2025-10` release on GitHub; see `archive/README.md` for pointers.

 ## Generating a fresh report